 Most people and companies think products and services sell because of their great features.
 That’s not the case.

-sell because of their benefits.
+Harvard Business School conducted a research study and found that products of all kinds sell because of their benefits.
 But, the benefits that drive sales aren’t always obvious from the customer’s perspective.

 Whether you’re selling via email, direct mail or social selling, highlight the benefits as well as the features of your product.